pra85/wordpress-css-optimization/docs/README.md

 * `domReady`
 * `requestIdleCallback`
-	* `timeout` Optionally, a timeout in miliseconds to force loading of the stylesheet.
+	* `timeout` Optionally, a timeout in milliseconds to force loading of the stylesheet.
-	* `setTimeout` Optionally, a time in miliseconds for a setTimeout fallback for browsers that do not support requestIdleCallback.
+	* `setTimeout` Optionally, a time in milliseconds for a setTimeout fallback for browsers that do not support requestIdleCallback.
 * `requestAnimationFrame`
 	* `frame` The frame target (default is frame 1)
 * `inview`